Skip to content

 import { AYBClient } from "@allyourbase/js";

-const ayb = new AYBClient("http://localhost:8090");
+const ayb = new AYBClient("http://127.0.0.1:8090");

 // Create